DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-summary.rst

 - CAPITALISED words - These are EX-RAIL commands and are case sensitive
 - lowercase words within () - These are EX-RAIL parameters that must be provided, with multiple parameters separated by a comma ",", for example SEQUENCE(id) or DELAYRANDOM(min_delay, max_delay)
 - Quoted "text" - Text within quote marks "" are used as descriptions, and must include the quote characters, for example ROUTE(id, "description") becomes ROUTE(1, "This is the route description")
-- Square brackets [] - Parameters within square brackets [] are optional and may be ommitted.
+- Square brackets [] - Parameters within square brackets [] are optional and may be omitted.
 If specifying these parameters, do not include the square brackets themselves, for example ALIAS(name[, value]) becomes ALIAS(MY_ALIAS) or ALIAS(MY_ALIAS, 3)
 - \| - Use of the \| character means you need to provide one of the provided options only, for example ``<D POWER ON|OFF>`` becomes either ``<D POWER ON>`` or ``<D POWER OFF>``

 Command Summary